We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 When you feel the urge to ejaculate, stop having sexual activity completely.
 Once you feel less aroused, slowly start to have sexual activity again.
-Repeat this process as much as necessary to help you control ejaculation.
+Repeat this process as much as necessary to help you manage ejaculation.

 Pelvic floor exercises

 Strengthening your pelvic floor muscles can have a big impact on how long it takes you to climax.

 - Find the right muscles by stopping mid-stream while peeing or tightening the muscles that stop you from passing gas.